Black Discharge: Should I Be Concerned?

 Clear, or white vaginal discharge is a healthy way for your vagina to keep itself clean.
 It happens throughout the menstrual cycle and during pregnancy.
 But, what about if it’s black?

-When your blood takes more time to get out of the uterus, it oxidizes, which causes your discharge to appear brown, dark brown or black in color.
+When your blood takes more time to get out of the uterus, it oxidizes, which causes your discharge to appear deep brownish, dark brown or black in color.
 It might even bear some resemblance to coffee grounds.

 #1: Forgotten Or Stuck Object